“Guy Walks into a Psychiatrist’s Office…”

 Above all, it’s good to be back.
 The second season welcomes us back into The Sopranos universe with open arms.
 Even though much of the episode is standard season-premiere fare, it still reaches greatness because of its welcoming nature.
 The characters—Tony, Carm, Chris, Paulie, Silvio, Livia, et al—it’s good to see you again, mes amis.

 It’s rare that a show reaches viewer-comfortability like this in only its second season, but The Sopranos isn’t most shows.
-The second season may not reach the exciting highs of season one—there’s no game-changer like “College”—but the writing is tighter, while also being freer and looser at the same time.
-It’s deeper and more intricate, but it isn’t as coherent.
+The second season may not reach the exciting highs of season one—there’s no game-changer like “College”—but the writing is tighter, while also being freer and looser at the same time, if that makes any sense.
+It’s deeper and more intricate, but it isn’t as linear and coherent.

-It is the second season in which The Sopranos reveals its true self—the more experimental series that we’ll become familiar with for the show’s duration.
+It is the second season in which The Sopranos reveals its true self—a more experimental series that we’ll become familiar with for the show’s duration.

 - Now that Mikey Palmice is dead, who gains the Douchebag Crown?
 Well, for now it’s going to have to be Matt Bevilacqua—one of Chris’ stockbroker dregs (the black-haired one) who hopes to be initiated into the Tony Soprano crew.
 Both Matt and his buddy Sean have an equal claim to the Crown, but for now the honor is solely in Matt’s hands.